ginoasuncion/sdg-and-happiness-connection/README.md

 # Visualizing the Connection between Sustainable Development Goals (SDGs) and Happiness
 This is a project for a data visualization class in Harbour Space University.
+The R programming language was used to create the charts for this project.

 # Objectives
 1. Identify and rank the top 10 countries exhibiting the highest scores on the SDGs and happiness indices in 2023.